Organizational chart: what it is, types, and how it works

 Flat org chart

 Flat org charts, also known as horizontal org charts, depict companies with few or no levels of middle management.
+For example, some experts suggest that even the largest companies shouldn't exceed six layers, while truly agile organizations often have only three layers.
 This type is common in startups and small businesses that value employee autonomy.

 Functional org chart